 Summer is a distraction.
-While promises of consistent blogging are easy here in South Dakota when temperatures are below freezing, the true test of a blogger is spending time in front of the computer when the warm sunny skies of summer are on us.
+While promises of consistent blogging are easy to make here in South Dakota when temperatures are below freezing, the true test of a blogger is spending time in front of the computer when the warm sunny skies of summer are on us.
 The successful blogger is one that posts consistently and routinely throughout the year.
-The ideal blogger is there puts the readers first before himself or herself.
+The ideal blogger puts the readers first before himself or herself.
 Regular readers of my blog already know this but for the record let me state it anyway, I'm not that blogger.

 My son had a out of town hockey tournament this weekend which resulted in my family leaving me home alone.
 In the past 48 hours, I've been the only human being in my house.
 My only duty this weekend was to take care of our dog Jasmine and the two cats, Oreo and Maya.
 What a wonderful gift I received in this opportunity to be alone and to be just me without interruption.